-Key brands include Smecta[®] (diosmectite), a naturally extracted purified clay for the treatment of acute diarrhea in children above 2 years old in association with oral rehydration solution, the symptomatic treatment of chronic functional diarrhea in adults, and the symptomatic treatment of pain associated with functional bowel diseases in adults; Tanakan[®] (Ginkgo biloba extract), a standardized extract from the leaves of Ginkgo biloba for the treatment of various neurological and neurosensorial disorders; Forlax[®] (macrogol 4000), an osmotic laxative indicated for the symptomatic treatment of constipation in adults and children; and Fortrans[®] (macrogol 4000 + electrolytes), a colon cleansing solution indicated for patients in preparation for endoscopic, radiological examinations or colonic surgery.
+Key brands include Smecta® (diosmectite), a naturally extracted purified clay for the treatment of acute diarrhea in children above 2 years old in association with oral rehydration solution, the symptomatic treatment of chronic functional diarrhea in adults, and the symptomatic treatment of pain associated with functional bowel diseases in adults; Tanakan® (Ginkgo biloba extract), a standardized extract from the leaves of Ginkgo biloba for the treatment of various neurological and neuro-sensorial disorders; Forlax® (macrogol 4000), an osmotic laxative indicated for the symptomatic treatment of constipation in adults and children; and Fortrans®/ Eziclen®, colon cleansing solutions indicated for patients in preparation for endoscopic, radiological examinations or colonic surgery.

-1.1.1.3 History and Development of the Company
+■ 1.1.1.3 History and Development of the Company

-The Group was founded in 1929 when Doctor Henri Beaufour created Laboratoires Beaufour in Dreux for the launch of Romarène[®], a naturally-occurring product derived from rosemary for the treatment of digestive disorders.
-The 1970s were marked by a period of expansion for the Group's activities in organic products during which Ipsen launched Tanakan and Smecta, which remain within the Group products portfolio today.
+The Group was founded in 1929 when Doctor Henri Beaufour created Laboratoires Beaufour in Dreux for the launch of Romarène®, a naturally-occurring product derived from rosemary for the treatment of digestive disorders.
+The 1970s were marked by a period of expansion for the Group's activities in organic products during which Ipsen launched Tanakan and Smecta, which remain within the Group's products portfolio today.